 We have common management with FRP, which may lead to conflicting interests.
-Three of our executive officers also serve as executive officers of FRP.
-Our Chief Executive Officer, Thompson S. Baker II, also will serve as a director of both companies.
+Two of our executive officers also serve as executive officers of FRP.
 Our executive officers and members of our board of directors will have fiduciary duties to our shareholders.
 Likewise, any such persons who serve in similar capacities at FRP will have fiduciary duties to FRP's shareholders.
 Therefore, such persons may have conflicts of interest or the appearance of conflicts of interest with respect to matters involving or affecting each company.
 For example, there will be the potential for a conflict of interest if we and FRP look at acquisitions and other corporate opportunities that may be suitable for each of us.
 Moreover, after the Spin-off, most of our directors and officers continue to own FRP stock, and some officers continue to own options to purchase FRP stock.
 These ownership interests could create, or appear to create, potential conflicts of interest when these individuals are faced with decisions that could have different implications for our company and FRP.
 From time to time, FRP may enter into transactions with us or our subsidiaries or other affiliates.
 Although the terms of any such transactions will be established based upon negotiations between employees of the companies involved, there can be no assurance that the terms of any such transactions will be as favorable to us or our subsidiaries or affiliates as would be the case where the parties are completely at arms' length.